Brooke Henderson: Development and sponsorships

+Henderson has other sponsorship deals with Canadian Pacific, MasterCard, Rolex, BMW, BioSteel, and Golf Town.

+To begin the 2023 season, Henderson signed a multiyear sponsorship with TaylorMade for her golf clubs, bag, and balls.
+In 2024, she began a sponsorship with T-Mobile, and entered a multiyear partnership with the Ottawa Senators of the National Hockey League in which she will display the Senators logo on her water bottles and golf towels.

-Henderson has signed other sponsorship deals with Canadian Pacific, MasterCard, Rolex, BMW, BioSteel, and Golf Town.
-As of 2017, Henderson became a resident touring professional at Miromar Lakes Beach and Golf Club, Miromar Lakes, Florida.
+Beginning in 2017, Henderson is a resident touring professional at Miromar Lakes Beach and Golf Club in Miromar Lakes, Florida.

 Professional career

 2015

 Henderson set a tournament record with her 36-hole score at the LPGA Tour's Swinging Skirts LPGA Classic in April 2015, at the Lake Merced Golf Club, just south of San Francisco.
 Her second round 65 (−7) gave her 135 (−9), breaking the record set by Stacy Lewis in 2014 by three shots.
 She finished third, one stroke behind Lydia Ko, the playoff winner, and runner-up Morgan Pressel.

 At age 17, Henderson had to play her way into LPGA Tour events through Monday qualifiers, and to rely on sponsor exemptions, after her request for an age waiver to compete at the LPGA Tour Q School in late 2014 was denied.
 She earned a Symetra Tour card after winning her first event as a professional, the Four Winds Invitational in Indiana in June 2015.
 With a final round 66 (−4), Henderson tied for fifth at the U.S. Women's Open in July.

 After Monday-qualifying for the Cambia Portland Classic in Oregon in August, Henderson won the event by eight shots, the largest victory margin on tour since 2012, and became the tour's third-youngest winner.
 She was only the second Monday qualifier to win on tour, and the first since Laurel Kean in 2000.
 Henderson was also the first Canadian to win on the LPGA Tour since Lorie Kane in 2001, and was granted immediate LPGA Tour membership.